Enalye/grimoire/docs/index.md

 ## If/Else/Unless

-`if` is a keyword that allows you to runs a portion of code only if its condition is true, `unless` do the opposite.
+`if` is a keyword that allows you to run a portion of code only if its condition is verified, `unless` do the opposite.
-You can combine it with optionals `else if` or `else unless` to do the same thing, only if the previous ones aren't run.
+You can combine it with optional `else if` or `else unless` to do the same thing, only if the previous ones aren't run.
 Finally you can add an optional `else` that is run *only* if others are not run.

 Exemple: